 Duvets which use natural fillings such as goose or duck down are breathable and can decrease the moisture stuck in the bedding.
 On the other hand, duvets which have synthetic fillings are less breathable.
 This can trap more moisture in the bedding, making your night sweats even worse.

 Which Duvet Fillings Are Best for Night Sweats?

 A natural filled duvet can greatly help in regulating your body temperature.
 So, if you are suffering from hot sweats at night or you are naturally a warm sleeper, then you can sleep comfortably with a natural filled duvet.
-You could also consider using goose feather and down duvet.
-This can keep you cooler at night while enjoying the feeling of a feather and down duvet.
+You could also consider using a goose feather and down duvet.
+This can keep you cooler at night while providing the feeling of a feather and down duvet.

 Goose Feather and Down Duvet

 A goose feather and down duvet is a mid-priced duvet.
 It is not as costly as a 100% goose-down duvet.
 However, don’t be deceived by retailers who are falsely claiming to sell goose feather and down duvets.
 They will claim that their duvets include a certain percentage of down but that is not true.
 They will only include a small amount of down and then label their product as a Hungarian or Siberian down duvet.
 To make sure that you are buying a genuine goose feather and down duvet, you have to look for a reliable retailer.

 Goose feather and goose down are not the same.
 Goose feather is a bit heavier than goose down.
 But weight is not a major concern.
 The most important thing is that goose down can insulate more, compared to goose feather.
 But then you also have to think about the price difference.